EvoHull/Tapirs/docs/Setting-up-Tapirs/setup.md

 - set blast parameters
 - set MLCA parameters

-# DATA
+## DATA

-The `resources/` directory must contain 2 subdirectories: a) `libraries/` b) `databases/` and these should have been created for you.
+The `resources/` directory must contain 2 subdirectories: a) `libraries/` b) `databases/`

 ## 01_demultiplexed

-The start point of this workflow is demultiplexed fastq.gz sequence files in the `data/01_demultiplexed` directory.
+The start point of this workflow is demultiplexed fastq.gz sequence files in the `resources/libraries` directory.
+Each directory is a sequencing library (eg `resources/libraries/river1`) and each library contains your sequences (eg `sample1.fastq.gz`)

 It is essential for reproducibility that this starting data is kept together with the experiment.
 If size prohibits its inclusion then archive it publicly and include the doi into the experimental record.

 !!! tip "tip: exclude data directory from version control"
     Remember that if you are wisely keeping your analysis under git version control, then you can exclude very large data files from syncing to the web by including the data directory in your .gitignore file.
 It is essential however that you make other arrangements for both backing up and publishing the data.

-To facilitate iteration, the input files must follow the structure of `yourlibrary/yoursample.R*.fastq.gz`, the full path being `Tapirs/data/01_demultiplexed/yourlibrary/yoursample.R*.fastq.gz`.
+To facilitate iteration, the input files must follow the structure of `yourlibrary/yoursample.R*.fastq.gz`, the full path being `Tapirs/resources/libraries/yourlibrary/yoursample.R*.fastq.gz`.
 The * asterisk stands for the read number, ie R1 or R2.

 ### libraries and samples lists

-You must make sure that your config file points to your list of samples and libraries (eg samples: "config/hull1.tsv")
+You must make sure that your config file points to your list of samples and libraries (eg samples: `config/hull1.tsv`)

 Rather than implement a complex set of wildcards the recommended approach for snakemake is to create textual lists (.tsv files) of the sequencing metadata [see "samples, libraries, and units .tsv" Note below].
 These lists are generated for you by a script, but this approach allows quality control and human intervention in determining what samples are analysed in each run.
 Importantly having an explicit textual record of what samples were analysed, and their metadata, is good for reproducibility.

 !!!
 Note "Note: samples, libraries, and units .tsv"
     The naming of the files differs between biological disciplines.
 In our work a library often represents a physical location ("Lake Windermere") and a sample represents a physical unit taken for DNA extraction ("water-sample-12").
 In other disciplines the meaning of "sample" may differ slightly.

-Tapirs contains two python scripts (`scripts/get_dirs.py` and `scripts/get_dirs_files.py`) to create two text files `libraries.tsv` and `samples.tsv`.
-The first contains a list of all libraries (from directory names) and the second all the sample names (from the file names) within each library.
-Run the two commands below:
+Tapirs `workflow/scripts` contains a python script `get_dirs_files.py` to create a text file `samples.tsv`.
+This contains a list of all libraries and sample names.
+You can hand edit and should sanity check this list of input files, then specify it in the `config.yaml`.
+Run the python script at teh command line like this:
 ```
-python scripts/get_dirs.py
-python scripts/get_dirs_files.py
+python workflow/scripts/get_dirs_files.py
 ```

-You will now have generated two important files `libraries.tsv` and `samples.tsv`

-You should make sure that if you alter the file names or locations that the `config.yaml` still correctly points at these two files.
-These are specific to your current data and will need removing and regenerating of course if the input libraries or samples change.

 ## Databases